g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 If you take one thing from this, make it *You cannot infer anything about impact from one number at one point in time without a reference class.*

 In particular, it doesn't make sense without accounting for the number of deaths in this group *before* the WCA reform.
 (Maybe 2380 is an improvement.)
 And it doesn't make sense to compare even those numbers without accounting for large known influences on mortality, e.g. seeing if ages and genders differ between the compared groups.
+What we actually need is not 'deaths' but 'excess' deaths.

-It took me <a href="{{2003to13table}}">10 seconds</a> to find age-adjusted data on deaths, compared to the general population, before and after <a href="{{wca}}">WCA</a>:
+It took me <a href="{{2003to13table}}">10 seconds</a> to find age-adjusted data, compared to the general population, before and after <a href="{{wca}}">WCA</a>:

 <div align="center">